Joan Calucho

-Joan Calucho Mestres (born 25 June 1925) is a Spanish former cyclist, who was professional between 1945 and 1959.
+Joan Calucho Mestres (born 25 June 1925) is a Spanish former cyclist, who was a professional between 1945 and 1959.
 In 1945, Joan Calucho turned professional with the AC Montjuïc team.
 His first victory was at the Volta a Lleida that season, which he won again three years later.

 Biography

 Joan Calucho was born in Lleida on 25 June 1925.
 His brother Jaume Calucho Mestres was also a professional cyclist.
 In 1955, Calucho competed in the Vuelta a España.
 After UC Terrassa announced 1954 would be its final season in professional cycling, he moved to Mobylette for the 1955 season.
 Calucho retired in 1959.